Private Tours Entirely Designed Around You

 Sometimes amazing things happen in quiet Jordaan courtyards on a peaceful day or during random conversations with locals who genuinely want to share their city's stories.

 Smart travelers discover that the most meaningful moments come from embracing Amsterdam's authentic character rather than chasing perfect photos.
-They know to enjoy the art and history of this great place as they stumble onto it.
+They know to enjoy the art and history of this great place as they stumble upon it.

 Come with realistic expectations.
 Amsterdam is expensive, crowded, and often wet.
 (I like to think the public transportation system makes up for this!)